 How it works, how it complements other energy, and how fast the market is maturing

-CCEBA sat down with Blair Kendall, a long-time solar developer based in Durham, North Carolina, who has made a transition to geothermal.
+CCEBA sat down with Blair Kendall, a long-time solar developer based in Durham, North Carolina, who is making a transition to geothermal.
 In this second of two installments we discuss geothermal’s supply chain advantages, its financing challenges, and market trajectory compared with developing technologies.

 Q: If this next-gen technology is still at such an early stage, why is it relevant right now?